kaushik2022/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

-## IMPLEMENTATION OF DES ALGORITHM
+## 2c.IMPLEMENTATION OF DES ALGORITHM

 ## AIM:
 To write a program to implement Data Encryption Standard (DES)